csstree/csstree/docs/traversal.md

 - Method uses `structure` field value of every node type to define the way how to iterate the nodes:
     - A function-iterator is generating for every node type.
     - Node's properties iterates in the order it defined in `structure` ([reverse](#reverse) option can invert an order).
-    - Properties that are not defined in `structure` are ignoring (don't interates).
+    - Properties that are not defined in `structure` are ignoring (doesn't interate).
-    - An exception is possible when a tree is not following to `structure` (it may happen if tree was built outside parser or transformed in a wrong way).
-In case you are not sure about correctness of tree structure, use `try/catch` clause or check the tree by `csstree.lexer.validateStructure(ast)` before iterate it.
+    - An exception is possible when a tree is not following to expected structure (it may happen if a tree was built outside the CSSTree parser or transformed in a wrong way).
+In case you are not sure about correctness of a tree structure, you can use `try/catch` or check the tree with `csstree.lexer.validateStructure(ast)` before iterate it.
-- Only `children` can contain a list of nodes.
-A list of nodes can be presented as a `List` or an `Array` instance.
-The single tree can contain both types of `children` with no concerns.
+- Only `children` fields can contain a list of nodes.
+A list of nodes can be represented as a `List` or an `Array` instances.
+Any tree can contain both types of `children` with no concerns.

 ## walk(ast, options)